jaewooli/Who-pythonbot/README.md

 # Who-pythonbot
-This is my first discosd bot made with python
+This is my first discord bot made with python

 message.py - do not use commands